BALLYGOWAN FLUTE BAND

 Unlike many of the great composers, he had not been a child prodigy, and had not shown much interest in music until he was twelve.
 He was not formally trained in his early years, and learned music from books; he played guitar and flute and flageolet but not piano.

-He was once blown away at a performance of Beethoven’s 5th symphony, but in his own turn he was to make a massive contribution to the classical scene, influencing people like Wagner, Lizst, Mahler, Richard Strauss and Rimsky-
+He was once blown away at a performance of Beethoven’s 5th symphony, but in his own turn he was to make a massive contribution to the classical scene, influencing people like Wagner, Lizst, Mahler, Richard Strauss and Rimsky-Korsakov.
+He also worked towards a bigger sound and often conducted 1,000 strong orchestras.

 Initially he started to study medicine but had no interest in anything other than music.
 He regularly read through scores in the Conservatoire, and by twenty years of age, was a keen writer and composer.
 In spite of his father’s advice, he abandoned medical studies and studied music privately under Lesueur.
 In 1826 he started attending the Conservatoire.
 Here he won the Prix de Rome at his fourth attempt; this gave him much needed income, with a commitment to study in Rome – something he did not particularly enjoy.